 9. Which states and cities do you recommend for foreign motorcycle travellers?

 This is a difficult question for me.
 India is vast and has something for everybody.
 I would say, if you love food then places like Lucknow, Hyderabad, Kolkata, Varanasi and Mumbai are the perfect cities for you.

 While for some greenery, clean beaches and sea breeze Goa and the South of India should be your choice.

 10. Can you tell us what is necessary to pack for travellers going on a motorcycle trip around India?

 So here are a few things that are a must:

 - Some basic medicines and a first-aid kit for travel.

-- Necessary spares for the bike type your riding such as a clutch, accelerator wire, fuse, bulbs for the motorcycle light and spark plugs.
+- Necessary spares for the bike type you ride such as a clutch, accelerator wire, fuse, bulbs for the motorcycle light and spark plugs.